 Portrait picture of Dianne Whelan

 On July 1, 2015, Dianne Whelan set off from St. John’s, Newfoundland to hike, mountain bike, snowshoe, cross-country ski, and, for close to 7,000 kilometres, paddle a canoe across the Trans Canada Trail, the longest trail network in the world.
-For most of it she travelled solo, while simultaneously writing and filming an independent documentary about the experience, titled 500 Days in the Wild.
+For most of it she travelled solo, while simultaneously writing and filming an independent documentary about the experience, titled 500 Days in the Wild, which was released in theatres and on Paramount+ in early 2024.

 She described her epic journey as an ecological pilgrimage to honour the land and the water, and to pay respect to Indigenous peoples.